 The effectiveness of multiple aspects of training programs can be assessed on a five-point continuum, varying from very high to very low effectiveness via this formula.

-This is the formula for calculating the training effectiveness index: TS obtained by participants/ Maximum possible score X 100
+This is the formula for calculating the TEI= TS obtained by participants/ Maximum possible score X 100

 TEI = Training Effectiveness Index; TS = Training score